chiclaim/AndroidRxJavaSample/README.md

 * Comsuming user mobile traffic with many insignificant http request.

 *  Outcome of the search is a trick.
 For example, user search key is 'AB' , it will cause two http request .
-One http reqeust with search key 'A' , one with search key 'AB' . if request 'AB' is faster than reqeust 'A', the outcome of request 'A' will be overrided by the outcome of 'AB'.
+One http reqeust with search key 'A' , one with search key 'AB' . if request 'AB' is faster than reqeust 'A', the outcome of request 'A' will be replaced by the outcome of 'AB'.
 It's a trick.

 Unfortunately, RxJava canot fix this problem completely.
 We can use  `debounce` operator to reduce the occurrence of this kind of problem.
 For example, if user enter 'AB' to the edittext, it will product a http request and the server is processing.
 At this very moment, user enter 'C' character in the input.
 It will product another http request with key word 'ABC'.  if 'ABC' request is faster than 'AB' request.
-The outcome of 'ABC' http request will be overrided by 'AB' http request.
+The outcome of 'ABC' http request will be replaced by outcome of 'AB' http request.